Despite generally low poverty rates, Essex is an expensive county that requires a level of income that data suggests many residents and families lack.

 Actual incomes are far below what is needed to make ends meet in Essex County for some residents and families.
 Living wages for a family of three with a single earner (a working parent and two children) would require an annual income of more than $120,800 in Essex County – far above the actual median income for either female- or male-headed households (which is $36,700 and $53,300 respectively).

-In addition, the living wage model and income statistics suggest that a broader group of families may find it difficult to get by.
+In addition, the living wage model and income statistics suggest that a much broader group of families may find it very difficult to get by.
 A family of four with two earners (two working parents and two children) needs $133,300 annually, or nearly five times the poverty level, which is $27,479 for such a family.
 In Essex County, 65% of residents have incomes that are triple the poverty level, and 25% have incomes between 100% and 299% of poverty.
-While these statistics are not an exact match (mixing family and individual metrics), they do suggest that the cost of living in Essex County may push a broader group near the edge of self-sufficiency.
+While these statistics are not an exact match (mixing family and individual metrics), they do suggest that the high cost of living in Essex County prevents many from being economically secure.

-In terms of participation in programs to help needy individuals and families, Essex County has seen increases in the share of households receiving federal food assistance (SNAP).
+In terms of participation in programs to help individuals and families facing financial challenges, Essex County has seen increases in the share of households receiving federal food assistance (SNAP).
 In 2017-21, 15% of households received SNAP benefits, with higher levels in Lawrence (40%) and Lynn (26%).
 About 4.3% of Essex County households in 2017-21 received TANF (Temporary Assistance for Needy Families), an increase from 2000 and higher than the state and nation.

-About 11% of residents filed for the Earned Income Tax Credit, which provides tax credits or refunds to working poor.
+About 11% of residents filed for the Earned Income Tax Credit, which provides tax credits or refunds to low-income workers.
 That was a bit higher than the state and lower than the nation, likely reflecting that incomes in Essex County are above national incomes.

 In 2023, 47% of Essex County students were economically disadvantaged, up from 28% in 2015.
 Here too, Essex County was above the state rate (42%).